 When "MIDI Clock" (GLOBAL 2.1-1a) is Internal, changing the location within a cue list will cause Song Position Pointer messages to be transmitted.
-If "MIDI Clock" is External, this message can be received from the specified source to change the location within the
+If "MIDI Clock" is External or Ext-USB and "RT" (GLOBAL 2.1-1a) is On (checked), this message can be received from the specified source to change the location within the cue list.

-If the location exceeds the allowable data range of a Song Position Pointer message, it will not be transmitted.
+If the location exceeds the allowable data range of a Song Position Pointer message, it will not be transmitted